0xTARC/0xtarc.eth.limo/_posts/2023-01-29-nextjs-dapps-considered-harmful-use.md

 #### **2. The “server” part of server side rendering is hard to decentralize.**

-Server-side compute is far from a solved challenge, so most dApps just get hosted on Vercel forever.
+Decentralized server-side compute is far from a solved challenge, so most dApps just get hosted on Vercel forever.

 This makes frontends built with Next the weakest link in a full-stack dApp.